nerves-project/nerves/docs/Customizing Systems.md

 git push origin master
 ```

-Next, tweak the metadata of your Mix Project.
-Specifically update
+Next, tweak the metadata of your Mix project by updating the following:

 * The module name of the mix project at the top of the file
 * the value of `@app` to `custom_rpi3`
 * The `github_releases` in `artifact_sites`